michalis0/Cloud-and-Advanced-Analytics/project/iot_gcp.md

 * Go to [Google Cloud Console web site](https://console.cloud.google.com) and create a new project
   * Enter a project name
-* You can already report the project ID in the file `config.json`
+* Take note of the project-id
 * Using the top left menu go to **Google Cloud IoT API** and activate the API
 * Once the API activated we will create a *registry*.
 Go to **IoT Core**.
   * Enter an ID and choose a project region
   * You can leave the other fields empty
-* You can report the registry ID and the region in the `config.json` file
+* Take note of the registry id
 * Now click on *Devices* (should be on the left of your screen) to create a new device
-  * Entre a device ID and create the device
+  * Entre a device ID and create the device.
+Take note of the device id.
   * In your terminal generate a public/private key pair with the following commands then jump to the authentication section to add the generated public key to the device.
 You can directly upload the generated file (the public one).